gbeckers/Darr/README.rst

 |Github CI Status| |Appveyor Status| |PyPi version| |Conda Forge|
 |Codecov Badge| |Docs Status| |Zenodo Badge| |PyUp Badge|

-Darr is a Python library that stores NumPy arrays on disk in a way that is simple and self-documented, which makes them easily accessible from a wide range of computing environments.
-Arrays are automatically kept up-to-date with a full explanation of how data is stored, including code to read itself in languages such as R, Julia, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see `example
+Darr is a Python library for disk-based Numpy arrays that are self-documented to make them easily and universally readable.
+Universal readability is a pillar of good scientific practice, but also generally a good idea for anyone who wants to flexibly move between analysis environments, who wants to save data for the longer term, or who wants to share data with others without spending much time on figuring out how the receiver can read it.
+As you work with them, Darr arrays are automatically kept up to date with a complete and human-readable explanation of how the data is stored, as well as copy-paste-ready code to read the array in languages such as R, Julia, IDL, Matlab, Maple, and Mathematica, or in Python/Numpy without Darr (see `example
 <https://github.com/gbeckers/Darr/tree/master/examplearrays/arrays
 /array_int32_2D.darr>`__).
-Keeping data universally readable and documented is a pillar of good scientific practice, and a good idea in general.
-More rationale for a tool-independent approach to numeric array storage is provided `here <https://darr.readthedocs.io/en/latest/rationale.html>`__.
+More rationale for a tool-independent approach to numeric array storage is provided
+`here <https://darr.readthedocs.io/en/latest/rationale.html>`__.

-Under the hood, Darr uses NumPy memory-mapped arrays, which is a widely established and trusted way of working with disk-based numerical arrays, and which makes Darr fully NumPy compatible.
+Under the hood, Darr uses NumPy memory-mapped arrays, which is a widely established and trusted way of working with disk-based numerical data, and which makes Darr fully NumPy compatible.
 This enables efficient out-of-core read/write access to potentially very large arrays.
-What Darr adds is that it automatically keeps your arrays fully documented, open, and thus widely readable.
-Further, Darr adds functionality to make your life easier in other ways, such as the support for ragged arrays, the ability to create arrays from iterators, append and truncate functionality, and the easy use of metadata.
+In addition to automatic documentation, Darr adds functionality not present in NumPy memmap, such as append and truncate functionality, support for ragged arrays, the ability to create arrays from iterators, and easy use of metadata.

 Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored (`see example arrays